-So many new gardeners or even veterans may think that is the way to get a gorgeous, healthy garden.
+So many new gardeners or even veterans may think that adding fertilizer is best the way to get a gorgeous, healthy garden.

 Is all the fertilizing really necessary?
 A better question is, Is this the healthiest way to garden, especially for the earth?